ds-102/fa22/grading.md

 For information on DSP accommodations, please refer to the course Ed site.

-DSP students eligible to receive extensions on assignments will have homeworks due 48 hours after the posted deadline, and will receive the above 3-day grace period as well.
-Labs and vitamins will be due 24 hours after the posted deadline, plus the 24-hour grace period for labs.
+DSP students eligible to receive extensions on assignments will have homeworks due 48 hours after the posted deadline.
+Labs and vitamins will be due 24 hours after the posted deadline.

 ## Collaboration Policy